Sedona Hiking

 We will lead you to all the spots necessary to check off your life list of famous Sedona landmarks and introduce you to paths less traveled like Loy Canyon, an old cattle trail that transitions from a desert canyon environment straight out of Hollywood (movie companies love to shoot in Sedona) into the Ponderosa pine forest on a canyon rim.

 Long day hikes in Sedona only whet the appetite for more of the natural and cultural splendors of this unique slice of the Southwest.
-So we have also bundled short hikes into multi-day lodge-based adventures for those who want to pack as much Red Rock Country experience into their trip as possible.
+So we have also bundled Sedona backpacking and multi-day hikes in Sedona.
+Our lodge-based adventures combine short hikes with easy Sedona hiking trails and guided hikes in Sedona for a complete Red Rock Country experience.
 We are delighted to add Sedona day hikes to our menu of traditional backpacking tours and we know you will be too.
 We are already trying to figure out an answer to what will surely be your most obvious question – “What took you so long?”

 Four Season Guides, 506 N Grant St suite o, Flagstaff, AZ 86004, United States